Qualytics/userguide/docs/checks/metric-check.md

 **Potential Violation Messages**

-=== "Record Anomaly (Percentage Change)"
+!!! example "Record Anomaly (Percentage Change)"
-    !!! example
     The percentage change of `O_TOTALPRICE` from '110' to '200' falls outside the declared limits

-=== "Record Anomaly (Absolute Change)"
+!!! example "Record Anomaly (Absolute Change)"
-    !!! example
     _using hypothetical numbers_

     The absolute change of `O_TOTALPRICE` from '150' to '300' falls outside the declared limits

-=== "Record Anomaly (Absolute Value)"
+!!! example "Record Anomaly (Absolute Value)"
-    !!! example
     _using hypothetical numbers_

     The value for `O_TOTALPRICE` of '50' is not between the declared limits